thehui87/Learning-Godot/tutorial_kinematic_char.md

 ### Fixed Process

 To manage the logic of a kinematic body or character, it is always advised to use fixed process, which is called the same amount of times per second, always.
-This makes physics and motion calculation work a lot more stable than using regular process, which might have spikes or lose precision is the frame rate is too high or too low.
+This makes physics and motion calculation work in a more predictable way than using regular process, which might have spikes or lose precision is the frame rate is too high or too low.

 ```python
 extends KinematicBody2D